mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 - the `query` resource represents a graphql query, e.g. `the get-person:query /provides a person:item~list`.
 - the `mutation` resource represents a graphql mutation, e.g. `the save-person:mutation /posts a person:item`.

-For every term that represents an item (e.g. `person:item`) Titan automatically introduces two related terms, which are `person:item~type` and `person:item~form-type`.
-These terms have the same data part (`person`) which we shall call the `item-name`.
-The `person:item~type` represents the data type that stores a person, and the `person:item~type` term represents the form type that can be used to create a new person.
+An `item` has a `name` that we shall refer to as the `item-name`.
+An `item` has a `type-spec` that describes the fields of the type.
+It also has a `form-type-spec` that describes the fields that are needed to create a new item of that type.

 Type specs
 ==========